 See the calendar for specific dates and event details.

-There’s an experienced English dance is usually 3:00-5:00p on 2nd Sunday of the Month from October to July.
-It’s open to all, but we usally spend little or no time on basic moves, so it helps to have already have some English Country Dance experience.
+There’s an experienced English dance from 3:00pm-5:00pm on the 2nd Sunday of the Month from September to June.
+We spend little or no time on basic moves, so it is necessary to already have English Country Dance experience.
 (No street shoes permitted beyond the entrance).